kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 <<< ./snippets/firstconnection.java

-This program initializes the Kuzzle Server storage by creating a index, and a collection inside it Run the program with the following command:
+This program initializes the Kuzzle Server storage by creating an index and a collection.
+Run the program with the following command:

 ```bash